Fisch03/monOS/README.md

 key(a) { x_pos -= 1 }
 key(d) { x_pos += 1 }
 ```
-you can find more info about monoscript [here](https://github.com/Fisch03/monOS/tree/master/monoscript). you can also view it's documentation from inside monOS (soon™).
+you can find the monoscript source [here](https://github.com/Fisch03/monOS/tree/master/monoscript). you can also view it's documentation from inside monOS (soon™). there is also the very basic [`monoscript_emu`](https://github.com/Fisch03/monOS/tree/master/monoscript_emu) crate that lets you run monoscript on windows/mac/linux

-### monodoc (WIP)
+### monodoc (draft, implementation pending)
-accompanying monoscript, there is monodoc. much like TempleOS's DolDoc, this is a file format for writing text files that can do more than just text!
+accompanying monoscript, there is monodoc. much like TempleOS's DolDoc (if you are familiar with TempleOS, this is basically what every part of the ui except the top bar and window management consists of). monodoc this is a file format for writing text files that can do more than just text!
-monodoc is a superset of markdown (and even shares its file extension - `.md`). this means its super simple to use, and you can read and edit monodoc files with all text editors and markdown viewers
+it is a superset of markdown (and even shares its file extension - `.md`). this means its super simple to use, and you can read and edit monodoc files with basically all text editors and markdown viewers
-while loosing out on some of the fancier features. these special features currently include:
+while only loosing out on some of the fancier features. these special features include:
 - in-document monoscript execution and rendering - play animations or even entire games right inside monodoc documents
 - special links - various actions inside monOS can be executed by clicking one of these links. for example a link with the location (mo:exec/hello_world) will launch the `hello_world` program when clicking it.

-for more info about monodoc syntax, you can look [here](https://github.com/Fisch03/monOS/tree/master/monodoc). you can also view it's documentation from inside monOS (soon™)

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_hmm.png" />